-Congratulations to Emily Kiehnau on receiving both a summer 2017 and academic year 2017-2018 Adams Scholarship to support her research on the interactions of the spiny waterflea, Bythotrephes longimanus, and its Daphnia prey.
+Congratulations to Emily Kiehnau on receiving both a summer 2018 and academic year 2018-2019 Adams Scholarship.
+This critical funding will help support her dissertation research on the interactions of the spiny waterflea, Bythotrephes longimanus, and its Daphnia prey.

 Congratulations to former M.S. student, Aime’e Yousey, for the publication of Chapter 2 of her M.S. thesis, which has just appeared in the Royal Society Open Science (on-line only).
 This was a lot of hard work, but your persistence paid off and it is great to see the work finally published.
 Congratulations again, Aime’e!